 The property officer has the obligation to refuse any piece of property that is hazardous or that has not been properly documented or packaged.
-Should the property officer refuse an item of property, he/she shall maintain secure custody of the item in a temporary property locker or other safe location and inform the submitting member's supervisor of the reason for refusal and the action required.
+Should the property officer refuse an item of property, the property officer shall maintain secure custody of the item in a temporary property locker or other safe location and inform the submitting member's supervisor of the reason for refusal and the action required for acceptance into the CID.